| Availability: | |

 These protectors help ensure long-term reliability and reduced maintenance costs for rotating equipment.

 Yes.
-TDSFluid bearing protectors are engineered for high-temperature, high-humidity, and corrosive environments.
+TDSFluid bearing Shields are engineered for high-temperature, high-humidity, and corrosive environments.
 Using premium alloys and polymer composites, they provide chemical resistance and maintain performance in demanding process conditions common to refineries, power plants, and chemical industries.

 7. How do TDSFluid non-contact bearing isolators improve pump reliability?